pmacct/pmacct/docker/how-to-build-locally-using-docker.md

 # to obtain the executables for a subset of the plugin variants

-use the same command above, but first modify the file
+use the same command above, but modify the file

     docker/build_self.sh